Angela Simmonds: Political career

 On October 29, 2021, the House of Assembly voted to condemn a Justice Ministry staff member who was later fired after making racist comments against Simmonds on social media.

-2022 Liberal Leadership Contest
+2022 Liberal leadership contest

 On February 4, 2022, Simmonds launched her campaign for leader of the Nova Scotia Liberal Party following Iain Rankin's announcement that he would be stepping down.
-She was the first person to declare their candidacy for Leader of the Nova Scotia Liberal Party Simmonds' leadership campaign slogan was "New Energy for Nova Scotians".
+She was the first person to declare their candidacy for Leader of the Nova Scotia Liberal Party.
+Simmonds' leadership campaign slogan was "New Energy for Nova Scotians".
 On July 9, 2022, she lost the leadership election to Zach Churchill.

+Resignation

+Simmonds announced her resignation as MLA for Preston in January 2023.
+Her resignation became effective on April 1, 2023.
+In the 2023 Preston provincial by-election, the seat was taken by Progressive Conservative Twila Grosse with the Liberal candidate being pushed into third place.